uw-cmg/MAST/doc/source/tutorial.rst

 * mast_setmagmom: specify a string to use for setting the initial magnetic moment.
 A short string will result in multipliers, ex: 1 5 1 = 2*1 2*5 8*1 for a 12-atom unit cell.
 A string of the number of atoms in the POSCAR will be printed as entered, for example, 1 -1 1 -1 1 -1 1 -1.

+* mast_adjustnelect: specify an adjustment to the total number of electrons.
+For example, -2 to remove two electrons, and +2 to add two electrons

 The following queue-submission keywords are discussed more in :ref:`platforms`.

 * mast_processors: the total number of processors requested.
 Use this or use mast_nodes and mast_ppn.